Pediatric Hodgkin Lymphoma Workup

 Positron Emission Tomography

-On PET scanning, uptake of the radioactive glucose analog 2-[18F]fluoro-2-deoxy-D-glucose (FDG) is correlated with proliferative activity in tumors undergoing anaerobic glycolysis.
-PET scans are used with increasing frequency to identify the extent of disease at diagnosis and for follow up.
+On (PET) scanning, uptake of the radioactive glucose analog 2-[18F] fluoro-2-deoxy-D-glucose (FDG) is correlated with proliferative activity in tumors undergoing anaerobic glycolysis.
+PET scanning is used with increasing frequency to identify the extent of disease at diagnosis and for follow-up.
 After 2 cycles of therapy with doxorubicin (Adriamycin), bleomycin, vinblastine, and dacarbazine (ABVD), a positive PET scan finding may be predictive of poor outcome.
 However, confirmation of its utility with other regimens is pending.

 PET scanning is becoming an important modality to guide involved-field radiation therapy in adult Hodgkin lymphoma,[5] and its role in guiding involved-field radiation therapy in pediatrics is being explored.